ZiadAbdElrahman/Diagnosing-Autism-Spectrum-using-Neural-Network/README.md

 ## Preprocessing
 For preprocessing the target was to show the facial information more, to help the model to analyze the face more.
-* Face localization Fig 5, to focus in the face only.
+* Face localization, to focus in the face only.

 ![Before](./images/image18.jpg)  |  ![After](./images/image15.jpg)

-* Facial information detection Fig 6, to help the model to find interest points.
+* Facial information detection, to help the model to find interest points.

 ![Before](./images/image6.jpg)  |  ![After](./images/image4.jpg)

-* Augmentation Fig 7, to increase the training dataset, by flipping the image and rotating the original and the flipped image  45° positive and negative, to end up having 5 new images for each image.
+* Augmentation, to increase the training dataset, by flipping the image and rotating the original and the flipped image  45° positive and negative, to end up having 5 new images for each image.

 ![Original](./images/image2.jpg)  |  ![Flipped](./images/image16.jpg)  |  ![Rotated(-45)](./images/image8.jpg)  |  ![Rotated(45)](./images/image12.jpg)  |  ![Rotated (-45) Flipped](./images/image14.jpg)  |  ![Rotated (45) Flipped](./images/image3.jpg)

-* RGB to Gray Fig 8.
+* RGB to Gray.

 ![Before](./images/image10.jpg)  |  ![After](./images/image7.jpg)

 ## Conclusion